My Home Page with Links to My Other Book

 engaging in doublethink.

-tradition,” the theory that self-deception is a powerful destroyer of character.
+tradition,” the theory that self-deception destroys character, a well done chapter.

 The authenticity tradition promoted

-by existentialists, who saw avoidance of self-deception as the primary human
+by existentialists saw avoidance of self-deception as the primary human

-splendid things, but they are overemphasized at the expense of character.
+splendid traits, but overemphasized at the expense of character.

-to determine because we are mentally ill or deterministic creatures or both.
+to determine, because we are allegedly mentally ill or deterministic creatures or both.

 The ambiguity tradition has little to recommend it.
-John Staddon, among others
+John Staddon, among many, excoriates this view.

 The “vital lies tradition” offers